-Alaska hit by strong earthquake, tsunami warning canceled
+Powerful earthquake rattles Alaska, no injuries reported

-ANCHORAGE, Alaska (Reuters) - A powerful earthquake shook southern Alaska on Friday morning, buckling roads, disrupting traffic and knocking television stations off the air in its largest city.
+ANCHORAGE, Alaska (Reuters) - A powerful earthquake shook southern Alaska on Friday morning, buckling roads, disrupting traffic and knocking television stations off the air in the state’s largest city, but there were no immediate reports of injuries.

-The 7.0 magnitude earthquake struck just south of Point MacKenzie, Alaska, with an epicenter 8.1 miles (13 km) north of Anchorage, the U.S. Geological Survey said.
-It had a depth of 26.7 miles (43 km).
+The 7.0 magnitude earthquake’s epicenter was 8.1 miles (13 km) north of Anchorage, home to about 40 percent of the state’s population.
+The temblor had a depth of 26.7 miles (43 km), the U.S. Geological Survey said.

 A tsunami warning was issued for Cook Inlet, which links Anchorage with the Gulf of Alaska, but it was later canceled.

-The quake was followed by numerous aftershocks, and climatologist Rick Thoman reported that he felt it in Fairbanks, about 350 miles north of Anchorage.
+The quake, of a magnitude that is common in Alaska, was followed by numerous aftershocks, and climatologist Rick Thoman reported that he felt it in Fairbanks, about 350 miles north of Anchorage, a city of about 300,000 residents.

+Anchorage suffered major infrastructure damage, police said in a Twitter message, with homes and buildings damaged, and many roads and bridges are closed.

+Governor Bill Walker said he had issued a disaster declaration and was in direct contact with the White House, which said President Donald Trump was monitoring the situation.

 Video posted on social media showed supermarkets with items from shelves strewn across the floors in the quake’s aftermath, and of television station KTVA’s newsroom in shambles.

-A photo posted by a reporter at KTVA showed a deserted showroom, with part of its ceiling collapsed and debris scattered though the room.
+A photo posted by a reporter at KTVA showed a deserted showroom, with part of its ceiling collapsed and debris scattered throughout the room.
 CNN reported that television station KTUU, an NBC affiliate, also was knocked off the air.

 KTUU’s website featured a photo of a snow-covered highway that had buckled, with a car sitting between two deep fissures crossing the highway.